pantheon-systems/documentation/source/content/guides/decoupled-sites/02-considerations.md

 ## Before You Use the Decoupled Starter Kit

-To create and configure a new decoupled project using a Pantheon Decoupled starter kit, the following components are required:
+To create and configure a new decoupled project using a Front-End Site starter kit, the following components are required:

 * Install [Composer](https://getcomposer.org/download/) globally.
   * Composer is required for the CMS backends.